MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_snacking.md

 # Entity Documentation - minecraft:behavior.snacking

-`minecraft:behavior.snacking` allows an entity to stop and interact with select food items that are nearby.
+`minecraft:behavior.snacking` compels an entity to stop and interact with select food items that are nearby.

 ## Parameters